- Home

 Advanced prostate cancer

-If the cancer has only spread to the nearby lymph nodes in the pelvis, you may have a combination of external beam radiation therapy (EBRT) and androgen deprivation therapy (ADT) to try to remove the cancer.
+If prostate cancer has spread (metastasised) to other parts of the body, you may have a combination of drug therapies, external beam radiation therapy (EBRT), androgen deprivation therapy (ADT) or chemotherapy.

 Learn more about: